 - Condition - is it usable, or quietly broken in a cupboard?

 The identity check is the one most often skipped and most often regretted.
 Two identical printers are interchangeable until one is under warranty and the other is not.
+Confirming the serial and asset tag, not just the model, is what turns a glance into a verification.

 A verification procedure that works